 These are personal projects I am working on or have worked on.
-If you ever have questions, please feel free to contact me to ask about them.
+If you ever have questions, feel free to contact me.

 Ensh stands for “Enayet Shell.”
 It is a basic shell written in Rust, designed